top of page

 📍58 W 129th St between Fifth Ave and Lenox Ave/Malcolm X Blvd

 Eat/Drink: Red Rooster, chef Marcus Samuelsson's world-famous tribute to Harlem, is a short walk away at 310 Lenox Ave/Malcolm X Blvd.
-Check out the events page for the restaurant's weekly live music schedule, including Jazz Sundays.
+Check out the restaurant's live music schedule, including Gospel Brunch with Sing Harlem! on Sundays.

 6. Explore the Schomburg Center for Research in Black Culture

-This division of the New York Public Library dedicated to Black culture—a must for any visitor to Harlem—always has interesting exhibits (on view until December 4: "Marking Time: Art in the Age of Mass Incarceration") as well as permanent highlights like the "Rivers" cosmogram inspired by a Langston Hughes poem.
+This division of the New York Public Library dedicated to Black culture—a must for any visitor to Harlem—always has interesting exhibits (on view now: JIMMY!
+God's Black Revolutionary Mouth) as well as permanent highlights like the "Rivers" cosmogram inspired by a Langston Hughes poem.
 Find the Schomburg's self-guided tour here.

 📍515 Lenox Ave/Malcolm X Blvd and W 135th St